 I trained at Oxford, where as an undergraduate I won the Charles Oldham Shakespeare Prize in 1981.
 My doctoral thesis, on the development of Shakespeare’s reputation from the Restoration to David Garrick’s Stratford Jubilee, was supervised by Stanley Wells (then visiting Oxford from the Shakespeare Institute in order to edit Shakespeare’s complete works for Oxford University Press), and much of it was written during two years spent as a visiting scholar and teacher at Harvard.
-In 1987 I married Nicola Watson, now president of the British Association for Romantic Studies and a major authority on literary tourism, among much else, with whom I sometimes co-write (in between co-parenting our twin daughters).
+In 1987 I married Nicola Watson, subsequently president of the British Association for Romantic Studies and a major authority on literary tourism, among much else, with whom I sometimes co-write.

-I am a founder and board member of the European Shakespeare Research Association; the Academic Dean of the Shakespeare programme at the British-American Drama Academy; a regular book and theatre reviewer for the BBC and for the London Review of Books; general editor, with Dympna Callaghan, of the Palgrave Shakespeare Studies monograph series; and I have served on the editorial board of Shakespeare Quarterly, and continue to serve on the boards of Memoria di Shakespeare, Sederi, and Shakespeare Survey.
-For the latter I reviewed every major production of a Shakespeare play in England between 1999 and 2007
+I am a founder and board member of the European Shakespeare Research Association; the Academic Dean of the Shakespeare programme at the British-American Drama Academy; a regular book and theatre reviewer for the BBC and for the London Review of Books; general editor, with Dympna Callaghan, of the Palgrave Shakespeare Studies monograph series; and general editor, with Abigail Rokison-Woodall and Simon Russell Beale, of the Arden Performance Editions series.
+I have served on the editorial board of Shakespeare Quarterly, and continue to serve on the boards of Memoria di Shakespeare, Sederi, and Shakespeare Survey.
+For the latter I reviewed every major production of a Shakespeare play in England between 1999 and 2007.